 Poetry is subjective and touches everyone differently based on their prior experiences in life.
 My inspirations come from three completely different eras and geographies of the world.

 My love in poetry started with the metaphysical poets of the 17th century England.
-As an engineer, I was naturally inclined to these group of poets that simultaneously appealed to the heart and brain of the reader.
-The poets skillfully use the conceit to introduce striking ideas on love, life, and existence with the help of highly figurative language.
+As an engineer, I was naturally inclined to these group of poets that simultaneously appealed to the heart and head of the reader.
+The poets skillfully use conceit to introduce striking ideas on love, life, and existence with the help of highly figurative language.
 I almost always discover a previously hidden idea every time I re-read poems in this collection.

 Closer to home, I admire the Pawadas or historic ballads that were handed down by memory from one generation to another by the wandering bards called Gondhali in the Indian state of Maharashtra.
 It is one of the most irregular of all rhythmic forms in Marathi literature, filled with rude versification and frequent omission of words essential to the meter of the verse.
 But when sung in the right context, they speak volumes of the bravery and sacrifice that went in to establish independent self-rule.